16. Lesson 14 Ambient Light¶

 When in darkness, the LED ring will be turned on; while in brightness, the LED ring will be turned off.

-If we want to rotate the rainbow color after the ring was illuminated, then how to design circuit and program?
-We look forward to your comments and further discussions.
+If we want to rotate the rainbow color after the ring is illuminated, then how to design circuit and program?